Roman calendar: Intercalation

-The Republican calendar only had 355 days, which meant that it would quickly unsynchronize from the solar year, causing, for example, agricultural festivals to occur out of season.
+The Republican calendar only had 355 days, which meant that it would quickly desynchronize from the solar year, causing, for example, agricultural festivals to occur out of season.
 The Roman solution to this problem was to periodically lengthen the calendar by adding extra days within February.
 February was broken into two parts, each with an odd number of days.
 The first part ended with the Terminalia on the 23rd (a.d.
 VII Kal.
 Mart.), which was considered the end of the religious year; the five remaining days beginning with the Regifugium on the 24th (a.d.
 VI Kal.
 Mart.) formed the second part; and the intercalary month Mercedonius was inserted between them.
 In such years, the days between the ides and the Regifugium were counted down to either the Intercalary Kalends or to the Terminalia.
 The intercalary month counted down to nones and ides on its 5th and 13th day in the manner of the other short months.
 The remaining days of the month counted down towards the March Kalends, so that the end of Mercedonius and the second part of February were indistinguishable to the Romans, one ending on a.d.
 VII Kal.
 Mart. and the other picking up at a.d.
 VI Kal.
 Mart. and bearing the normal festivals of such dates.

-Apparently because of the confusion of these changes or uncertainty as to whether an intercalary month would be ordered, dates after the February ides are attested as sometimes counting down towards the Quirinalia (Feb.17), the Feralia (Feb.21), or the Terminalia (Feb.23) rather than the intercalary or March kalends.
+Apparently because of the confusion of these changes or uncertainty as to whether an intercalary month would be ordered, dates after the February ides are attested as sometimes counting down towards the Quirinalia (February 17), the Feralia (February 21), or the Terminalia (February 23) rather than the intercalary or March kalends.

 The third-century writer Censorinus says:

 When it was thought necessary to add (every two years) an intercalary month of 22 or 23 days, so that the civil year should correspond to the natural (solar) year, this intercalation was in preference made in February, between the Terminalia [23rd] and Regifugium [24th].